zriyansh/signoz.io/docs/instrumentation/java.md

 Validate your traces in SigNoz:

 1. Trigger an action in your app that generates a web request.
 Hit the endpoint a number of times to generate some data.
 Then, wait for some time.
 2. In SigNoz, open the `Services` tab.
 Hit the `Refresh` button on the top right corner, and your application should appear in the list of `Applications`.
-Ensure that you're checking data for the time range filter applied in the top right corner.
+Ensure that you're checking data for the `time range filter` applied in the top right corner.
 3. Go to the `Traces` tab, and apply relevant filters to see your application’s traces.

-You might see other dummy applications if you’re using SigNoz for the first time.
+You might see other dummy applications if you’re using self-hosted SigNoz for the first time.
 You can remove it by following the docs [here](https://signoz.io/docs/operate/docker-standalone/#remove-the-sample-application).

 <figure data-zoomable align='center'>
     <img src="/img/docs/java_app_services_list.webp" alt="Java Application in the list of services being monitored in SigNoz"/>